oliviacbishop/furesearch/ancient-geographies/xenophon-anabasis/MappingIssuesandCommentary.md

     * They in fact have not crossed the Tigris at all, and I think that’s where I went wrong

 # Here's Where I do-over:
 ### The next notes are formatted more concisely.
-Some are copy-pasted from the original 1st draft becasue they're the same issues, but there's also additional commentary
+Some are copy-pasted from the original 1st draft becasue they're the same issues, but there's also additional commentary.

 ## Book 2 (2nd DRAFT NOTES)
 * (2.4.27) Opis to villages of Parysatis(?)